 B i o g r a p h y

-Barbora has received awards from a number of international competitions including Spotlight winner for Lincoln Center Stage, Barbora was awarded laureate prizes at the Golden Classical Music Awards International Music Competition in NYC, the Manhattan International Music Competition, and the Grand Prize Virtuoso Competition in Salzburg, Austria.
+Barbora has received awards from a number of international competitions including Spotlight winner for Lincoln Center Stage, laureate prizes at the Golden Classical Music Awards International Music Competition in NYC, the Manhattan International Music Competition, and the Grand Prize Virtuoso Competition in Salzburg, Austria.
 Recipient of the Broadus Erle Prize and a holder of The Special Diploma at the Vadim Repin Master class Scholarship Competition, Barbora is also a laureate of the New York International Artist Association Competition, the Remember Enescu in Bucharest, Telemann Competition in Poland, of the Prague Junior Note and the Grand prize winner of the Michigan ASTA Solo Competition.

 She holds degrees in violin performance from Curtis Institute of Music (BM '12) and Yale School of Music (MM '14), and is the co-founder and artistic director of the Lake George Music Festival (a 501(c)(3) non-profit).
 Her primary mentors include Pavel Prantl, Charles Avsharian, Arnold Steinhardt and Ida and Ani Kavafian.

 Barbora plays an extremely rare 1780 Josephus Antonius Laske violin.
 Her performance wardrobe is sponsored and provided courtesy of Malaysian designer Alia Bastamam, styled by Shahrezzan Ezani and Jimmy Najeem.
 She is managed by Manhattan Concert Artists (MCA).